 There are plenty of places to eat and drink in the village of Hohenschwangau.

 There is parking on-site.
 You have to pay a nominal fee to the park, and you should expect heavy traffic.

 Photography and video inside are strictly prohibited.

 If you are in Southern Germany and have your heart set on seeing the inside, Neuschwanstein Castle goes up the hill and takes the tour.
 After all, you’ve made your way to Bavaria, so you’ve nothing other than your imagination to lose.

 If you can live without going inside Neuschwanstein Castle, save yourself some time and money and focus on getting a dramatic shot of the exterior, which is worth the visit alone.

 Don’t skip Hohenschwangau Castle.
 It’s nowhere near as significant, and it’s certainly not as stunning from the outside.
 But it is far more interesting, has better views and is not decorated to blind you.

-Lastly, there is a fairytale-like town called Fussen that is only a six-minute drive away or two miles away.
+Lastly, a fairytale-like town called Fussen is only a six-minute drive away or two miles away.
 You will enter into a circle maze of cobbled streets that hold an endless array of things to do behind this town’s castle walls.

 Looking for more posts on Castles and Mansions?
 Start here: